sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

-**7- In the column Country: how many country names from the list contain the letter "c" ?**
+**7- In the column Country: how many country names from the list contain the letter "c" (capital- or lower-case) ?**

 Remember the grep function.
 Check the help page.